 The great thing about debt and the one thing that everyone with money trouble needs to remember is that there is light a the end of the tunnel.

 I play a game with the girls when we go through a tunnel on the train.
-As soon as we enter into it, we have to hold your breath and we can’t let it out until we’re are back in day light.
+As soon as we enter into it, we have to hold our breath and we can’t let it out until we’re are back in daylight.

 Sometimes that’s how debt makes me feel.
 It suffocates me and I struggle to make it into the light but the tunnel will not go on forever.
 After clearing another bit of debt off I can take a breathe and my lungs feel clearer and hold my head up higher.

 15. Clearing debt IS possible